shirish93/shirish93.github.io/_ideas/2025-12-05-need-mentor-networking.md

 ---
-layout: post
-title: I need better networking and I need a mentor
 author: shirish
 categories:
 - mentorship
+last_modified_at: '2026-08-04'
+layout: post
+title: I need better networking and I need a mentor
 ---

 I realized I need a mentor for life, and a mentor for my career.
 I have a career coach and a therapist, but it turns out they're not the same thing as a mentor.
 But I've never had one!
 Where do I find a mentor, how do I know I run that relationship?
 I'm stuck, and this is ramblings about that.